The Missing SDG. Endangered Languages and Sustainable Development.

 The conference will especially welcome contributions which deal with a number of sub-themes, including:

-- The conceptualisation of the links between the maintenance and revitalisation of minority, endangered and indigenous languages and sustainable development.
+- The conceptialisation of the links between maintenance and revitalisation of endangered, minority, and indigenous languages and sustainable development.

-- Identify alternative approaches which may best articulate the link between EL revitalisation and sustainable development and ensure the latter’s success in different social, economic, ecological and cultural-linguistic contexts.
+- Alternative approaches to articulating the relation between EL revitalisation and sustainable development and to ensuring success in different contexts.

 - Experiences of community-based and public institution initiatives that integrate both agendas.